Art Terms and Definitions — R

 Right Brain

-Refers to a theory in which the right side of the brain is the creative side, responsible for art and spatial comprehension.
-In contrast, the left side is responsible for reading, verbal, and mathematical sorts of tasks.
+Refers to a theory in which the brain’s right hemisphere is the center of creativity, governing art and spatial awareness.
+In contrast, the left hemisphere is tasked with reading, verbal communication, and mathematical operations.

 Rule of Odds